-The birding term ‘lifer’ or ‘life bird’ refers to a bird that an individual birder has sighted and successfully identified with its species name for the very first time in their lives.
+A lifer in birding is a bird that a person has successfully sighted and identified for the first time in their life.
 Subsequent sightings of the same bird species by the same birder are no longer counted as lifers.
 A lifer in birding is derived from seeing a bird the first time, once in a lifetime.

 1. All About Lifers